vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sun Sep 28 02:45:15 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Mon Sep 29 02:41:12 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER